WCSCourses/NGS_Bio_Africa/Modules/Module_7_RNA_Seq_Human/practical/README.md

     <li> FPKM is designed for paired-end RNA-Seq experiments
 </ul>

-In a paired-end RNA-Seq experiment, two reads may be assigned to a single fragment (in any ori- entation).
+In a paired-end RNA-Seq experiment, two reads may be assigned to a single fragment (in any orientation).
 Also, in some cases, only one of those reads will be assigned to a fragment (singleton).
 The only difference between RPKM and FPKM is that FPKM takes into consideration that two reads may be assigned to the same fragment.

 ### 8.2.3 Transcripts per million (TPM)
 Calculating the transcripts per million or TPM is a similar process to RPKM and FPKM.
 The main difference is that you will first normalise for length bias and then for sequencing depth bias.
 In a nut shell, we are swapping the order of normalisations.